pantheon-systems/documentation/source/content/guides/custom-upstream/07-test-custom-upstream.md

 <Alert title="Note" type="info">

-Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress) and [Drupal 7](https://github.com/pantheon-systems/drops-7) may cause incompatibilities with the platform (for example, the clear cache button, launch checks, cron, and more).
+Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress) and [Drupal](https://github.com/pantheon-upstreams/drupal-composer-managed.git) may cause incompatibilities with the platform (for example, the clear cache button, launch checks, cron, and more).

 </Alert>